Wilmington Medical Care Logo

 We Can Treat:

-Minor broken bone in your fingers or toes
+Minor broken bones in fingers or toes

 Mild to moderate back pain